Pete Newell: Personal life

 before the track was sold to Churchill Downs.

 Death

-Newell died at Rancho Santa Fe, California on November 17, 2008, at age 93.
+Newell died in Rancho Santa Fe, California on November 17, 2008, at age 93.

 Legacy

 In 1979 Newell was inducted into the Naismith Memorial Basketball Hall of Fame as a contributor, and in 2010 the 1960 Olympic team he coached was inducted into the Hall as a unit.
 An annual college basketball tournament was held in his honor in Oakland, California, and frequent participants in the Pete Newell Challenge included USF and Cal—the very schools where Newell coached.
 In addition in 1987 Cal dedicated the court in Harmon Gym as "Pete Newell Court".

 In 1999, author Bruce Jenkins published a biography of Newell entitled A Good Man.

 Since 2000, the National Association of Basketball Coaches has annually presented the Pete Newell Big Man Award to the top frontcourt player in the nation.

 In an interview with Mike Greenberg on ESPN's Mike and Mike in the Morning on January 2, 2007, Bob Knight singled Newell out as one of the greatest coaches in men's college basketball history.
 Knight stated that although he had not won as many championships as some other coaches he felt "he was as good as anybody who's ever coached this game."
 Newell's influence on basketball is often stated in what would seem to be almost exaggerated terms by many Hall of Fame coaches and players.
 However, his contributions to the game of basketball have been so great that according to many Newell has perhaps had as much or more influence on the game of basketball as any person in the modern era.